diko316/libcore/docs/README.md

 **Returns**

-`Boolean` True, if subject is a primitive or scalar type, false otherwise.
+`Boolean` True, if subject is a scalar type, false otherwise.

 ```js
 scalar(101); // true